thinkst/canarytools-docs/docs/console-settings/notification-settings.md

 ## Summary Emails

-If you want, we can send you a weekly summary of your Console activity.
+If you want, we can send a weekly summary of your Console activity every Monday.
 Along with that, we'll include any Canary related news that we deem useful (this usually includes a couple of worthy news items).

+The endpoints on this page are for configuring summary email delivery to email addresses that are not registered Console users.

+To enable or disable summary emails for a registered Console user, use the `/api/v1/user/summary_email/enable` and `/api/v1/user/summary_email/disable` endpoints documented on the [Users Management](../users/management.md#enable-user-summary-email) page.

-Simply [enable](#enable-summary-emails) and [set a list of email addresses](#set-summary-emails) and look out for the weekly mail on Mondays!
+To configure summary emails for non-user recipient addresses, [enable](#enable-summary-emails) summary emails and [set a list of email addresses](#set-summary-emails).

 ### Disable Summary Emails